ustaxcourt/ef-cms/docs/blue-green-migration.md

 1. Change the `destination-table-version` to the alternate of `alpha` or `beta` depending on whatever the `source-table-version` is in the `efcms-ENV-deploy` table.
 For instance, if the application is currently running on `alpha`, both the `source-table-version` and `destination-table-version` would be `alpha`.
 In this case, change the `destination-table-version` to `beta`.
 2. Change the value of the database record with the key of `migrate` to `true`.
 The system will automatically change this back to `false` after completing the migration.
 3. Perform the steps above for an [automated migration](#automated-migration-steps).

+See [the troubleshooting guide](TROUBLESHOOTING.md) for solutions to problems that may arise during the migration process.